berntf/otwo/ServerInstallTestnet.md

 sh -c "iptables-save > /etc/iptables.rules"
 ```

-Exit vi by hitting ESC and then typing (and hitting ENTER afterwards) and then make the script executable:
+Exit vi by hitting ESC and then typing :wq (and hitting ENTER afterwards) and then make the script executable:
 ```
 chmod +x firewall_rules.sh
 ```